nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

     - Any other characters after `view` are automatically ignored
 - RainyDay will then call Command.execute(), where every entry in the financial report will be printed.
 - Information will be presented in a table format to help improve clarity for users.

+### Setting your monthly Budget Goal `setbudget`

+- The command `setbudget` is used to set the user's monthly budget goal
+- Once a goal is present, user's will be reminded of how close they are to sticking to their budget, or how much they have exceeded it by
+- This can be seen at start-up and when the user makes any changes to their expenses for the month.

 ### Editing an entry `edit`